INQUIRE NOW APPLY NOW

 Yes, the professor is available and happy to work with you throughout both the on campus and online portions of the course.

 Laptops or tablets are required for UVM courses.
 Please refer to the course syllabus or email your instructor for exact course requirements.
+Please be sure you have Microsoft Office or a similar word processing program on your computer so you are able to complete course homework.

 High school students participating in Summer Academy will be housed in a campus dorm together called Central Campus Residence Hall.
 Supervision will include a Residential Director and Residential Assistants who will live on the same floor.
 Students will be notified of their dorm roommate upon arrival.